We are proud to share that Juno has achieved Rainbow Tick accreditation, a nationally recognised ...

 feminist organisation.

-Since 2002, Juno (formerly known as WISHIN) has been working with women and gender diverse people in Melbourne’s north who are experiencing homelessness or family violence.
+Juno (formerly known as WISHIN) works with women, trans and gender diverse people and children who are experiencing homelessness or family violence.

 Juno is a proudly intersectional feminist organisation.
 We advocate to improve systems and structures which contribute to gendered poverty, homelessness and family violence.

 At Juno, we understand that the drivers of homelessness are complex and multifaceted.
-For women, homelessness issues also relate to issues of poverty, gender inequality and family violence, often coupled with mental health issues and trauma.
+For women and gender diverse people, homelessness is often related to issues of poverty, gender inequality and family violence.

 -